BlockstreamResearch/bip-frost-dkg/README.md

 #### Facilitating Backup and Recovery

 ChillDKG constructs a transcript `eq_input` by appending to the transcript of EncPedPop the vector `enc_secshare`.
+Since every participant needs to include the *entire* vector `enc_secshare` in their own `eq_input`, unlike plain EncPedPop (where the coordinator sends each participant only their own entry `enc_secshare[i]`), the ChillDKG coordinator broadcasts the complete vector to every participant.
 This ensures that all participants agree on all encrypted shares, and as a consequence, the entire DKG output of a successful ChillDKG participant can be deterministically reproduced from a per-participant *host secret key* and the transcript.